tumacell/ICT4HM103-3004/README.md

  - increase in rename of file on the disks
  - files with unknown file extensions

-Scannin cloud DB
+Scanning cloud DB
  - Checking potential ransom messages
  - Listing encrypted collections in non-sql DBs (document based)
- - Crreated DBs with suspicious behavior
+ - Created DBs with suspicious behavior

 Outbound connectivity
  - Data exfiltration from compromised systems